AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/xdebug.md

    cat /etc/platform/*/nginx.conf | grep xdebug.sock | head -n1
    ```

-{:.procedure}
-To set up an SSH tunnel to a Staging or Production environment:
+**To set up an SSH tunnel to a Staging or Production environment**:

 1. Open a terminal.